 “We’re in a unique position to offer the best care in the world,” said thoracic surgeon Dr. Abraham Lebenthal.
 “We’re different from most all VA facilities.”

 The Boston VA has an advantage unlike anyone else.
-It has a close, working relationship with the nearby International Mesothelioma Program, the Dana-Farber Cancer Institute and Brigham and Women’s Hospital as well as the Harvard University Medical School, all of which include mesothelioma specialists.
+It has a close, working relationship with the nearby International Mesothelioma Program, the Dana-Farber Cancer Institute and Brigham and Women’s Hospital as well as the Harvard University Medical School, all of which include mesothelioma doctors.

 Lebenthal, a military veteran, works at Brigham and Women’s and the Boston VA.